mikey242/kudos-donations/readme.txt

 == Changelog ==

+= 4.0.10 =
+* Fix compatibility issue with WooCommerce where creating Kudos posts would return a 403 error
+* React-based admin pages now rewritten to TypeScript

 = 4.0.9 =
 * Use portal in footer for rendering modal if possible
 * Re-implement Jetpack Autoloader